medmouine/gomad/README.md

 ### Functional Patterns in Golang
 # GOMAD (Early stage)
 ### This package is still in an early stage of development.
-Feel free to open a PR and contribute.
+Feel free to open a PR and contribute or just open an issue to help me priorities features.

 Following is a list of future modules coming up in no specific order: